ProOracleSQL/space/readme.md

 How to Install
 --------------

-1. Download and unzip oracle_create_space.zip.
+1. Download and unzip oracle_create_space.sql.zip.
 2. CD into the directory with that file.
 3. Start SQL*Plus as a user who can either create another schema or load tables and data into their own schema.
 4. Either use your existing schema, or create a new one like this: